 Happy Valentine’s Day, bookwyrms!

-It’s been nearly a year since Clo from Book Dragons tagged me for this, but I figured with the mass number of reviews lately, I might take a break and do a tag instead.
+It’s been nearly a year since Clo from Cuppa Clo tagged me for this, but I figured with the mass number of reviews lately, I might take a break and do a tag instead.
 Besides, it’s not like that’ll stop the bad reading luck that happened near the end of 2018, resulting in a backlog of reviews.
 You’d think I wouldn’t complain since I would be covered for a while, but negative reviews are draining.

 As bookwyrms, we fall in love with fictional characters.